vukhoa30/icommerce-demo/README.md

 # Source code description
 ### Lib/frameworks
 Express, RabbitMQ, knex, objectionjs, Jest, typescript, postgresql
+### Principles used, patterns, practices used
+- Object oriented principle: using typescript with interfaces, classes and extends (inherit), implements (interface)
+- Don't Repeat Yourself (DRY).
+For example, to make a RPC, project maintainer doesn't need to re-establish the whole RabbitMQ handling because it's already defined.
+He/she only needs to specify the data and the queue name for the function `sendRPCData()`
+- Keep it simple, stupid (KISS): every function only does one certain thing
+- Big design up front (BDUF): I design the app components, services, how it communite with each other(data flow), choosing the suitable tools in the beginning of the project.
+### Patterns used
+- RPC (Remote Procedure Call) pattern.
+- Publish/Subscribe pattern.
+### Best practices used
+- Save testing requests in Postman and run it beside unit tests before every commit
+- Using code naming over commenting

 ### Services:
 - Names and descriptions:
   + main-app: Is a REST API server, handle HTTP requests from client